Clinical Mental Health Counseling (M.A.)

 Graduate program directors may suggest different graduate courses than the 5 listed above for accelerated students.
 Students should also consult with their undergraduate advisor on the choice of graduate courses.

-Following successful completion of the undergraduate program, students will automatically be matriculated into the MA Counseling Services degree program, where they will complete the remaining MA-level coursework.
+Following successful completion of the undergraduate program, students will automatically be matriculated into the MA CMHC degree program, where they will complete the remaining MA-level coursework.

 Courses and Descriptions